cjh1/serene/README.md

 ```

-So given this simple API we can go ahead and decorate it with serene
+Given this simple API we can go ahead and decorate it with serene

 ```python
 import serene